Are There Substances That Can Not Be Detected by a Standard Drug Test?

 When it comes to drug testing, these are often standardized and are designed to detect specific drugs.
 These urine tests (or any other form of drug test) often seek to discover the most commonly abused substances.

 Of course, this does in fact leave other drugs free to slip under the radar.
 Furthermore, different types of drug tests will vary in their ability to register a substance based on the amount, method, and type taken.

 What is a Standard Drug Test?

-Drug and alcohol rehabilitation centers will often send the urine results to a lab for further investigation and a more thorough report as to the diagnostics of the specimen.
+Treatment centers and sober living facilities will often send the urine results to a lab for further investigation and a more thorough report as to the diagnostics of the specimen.
 That being said, they will find results for drugs that the standard 12-panel doesn’t routinely check for.

 A 12-panel drug test screen